box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 ## Run configuration command

-Now, you will need to configure the CLI to point to to the configuration file downloaded and stored locally in step 1.
+You will now need to configure the CLI to point to to the configuration file downloaded in step 1.

 <ImageFrame center>